SamFelix03/riptide/README.md

 - You earn trading fees from ordinary traders — people swapping because they want to swap.
 - You lose money to arbitrageurs — people swapping *only* because your price is stale.

-Whether you come out ahead is simply whether the first number beats the second.
-The 2022 LVR paper made this exact rather than vibes-based.
-For a constant-product pool, the rate you leak to arbitrage is:
+Whether you come out ahead is whether the first number beats the second.
+The 2022 LVR paper gave a closed form for the second number.
+For a constant-product pool, the rate paid to arbitrage is:

 ```
 LVR rate  =  σ² / 8   of the pool's value, per unit time
 ```

 where `σ` is the volatility of the asset.
-At 100% annualised volatility, that is **one eighth of the pool's value per year**, flowing to arbitrageurs, before you collect a single fee.
+At 100% annualised volatility, that is one eighth of the pool's value per year, paid to arbitrageurs, before fees.

-Two things follow, and almost every AMM ignores both:
+Two consequences:

-1. **A fixed fee is the wrong instrument.** Your cost is proportional to `σ²`, which moves constantly.
-A flat 30 bps fee overcharges traders on quiet days and badly undercharges on volatile ones — exactly when you need the money.
+1. **A fixed fee does not match the cost.** LVR scales with `σ²`.
+A flat 30 bps overcharges on quiet days and undercharges on volatile ones.

-2. **The arbitrage profit is not a law of nature — it is an auction you are not running.** When your pool is stale, there is a known, quantifiable amount of money sitting on the table.
+2. **The arb profit can be auctioned instead of left to the mempool.** When the pool is stale, the size of that profit is known.
 Today it goes to whoever pays the highest priority fee.
-It could instead go to whoever pays *you* the most for the right to take it.
+It can instead go to whoever pays the LP the most for the right to take the trade.

 ## The research we built on

 Three papers, all included in this repository as PDFs and audited in [`docs/SOURCES.md`](docs/SOURCES.md).
-Nothing in RIPTIDE's economics is invented; these supply the numbers.
+The economics come from these; they supply the numbers.

 | Paper | What we take from it |
 |---|---|